RolfChung/handwritten_digits_knn_mlp_svm/README.md

 <p>
 In this project models based on the k-nearest neighbors algorithm (KNN) and models based on neural networks of type multi layer perceptron (MLP) are developed and applied to the
 <a href="  https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html">digits dataset (classification)</a>.
 Each datapoint is a 8x8 image of a digit.
-The goal is to recognize the images of the hand-written digits.Also a support vector machine base model is built.
+The goal is to recognize the images of the hand-written digits.
+Also a support vector machine base model is built.
 </p>

 <p>